 Now, fill in the following fields:

-Ticket Name - This is the name registrants see when they visit your registration form, so we recommend making it something that tells them, at a glance, who the ticket is for.
+Ticket Name - This is the name that displays to registrants when they visit your registration page, so we recommend making it something that clearly tells them who the ticket is for.
 The Ticket Name also syncs to Webex Events Onsite to create Attendee Types.

-Quantity - Leave this field blank to allow an unlimited number of purchases.
+Quantity - Leave this field blank if you don't want to limit the number of purchases for this ticket type.